jdoleary/Spellmasons/TasksCurrent.md

 # Todo

+- task: Persist (save/load) (and allow for removing via purify) modifiers, work with poison and purify as examples
 - bug: chain swapping didn't move me, this occurs when the chain retarget's self
 - bug: When last player dies and there are no NPCs it enters infinite loop